 - In windy conditions the flames coming from your tandoor while it is heating can shoot up several feet above the oven, please use caution.

-- When not in use keep your tandoor in a covered area like a shed, garage, or other enclosure.
-Alternatively, custom sized tandoor covers are available for purchase.
+- When not in use keep your tandoor under a cover (available for purchase in case you do not have one) or in a covered area like a shed, garage, or other enclosure.

 - The tandoor body and metal work get EXTREMELY HOT during use which can cause severe burns.
 Exercise extreme caution and make sure to use heat resistant gloves or oven mitts.